-Burning, numbness, tingling, and pain can be felt in the back, lower back, legs, and into the feet.
+Burning, numbness, tingling, and pain can be felt in the back, lower back, legs, and feet.
 A lot of times these symptoms spread out/radiate from one part of the body into another area.
 Sciatica is an example of pain that radiates into an extremity, in this case, the back of the leg.
 Nerves originate from the spine and are divided/separated into sensory and motor nerves.
 The sensory nerve/s give the sensation to the skin known as dermatomes.
-Dermatomal patterns act as a map on the body.
+Dermatomal patterns act as a map of the body.

 Example: Dermatomes on the torso of the body react to the thoracic spinal nerve roots, the arms react to the cervical spine nerve roots, and the legs react to the lumbar spinal nerve roots.

 A physician might use a piece of cotton, a swab, pin, or paperclip to test the symmetrical feelings in the arms and legs.
 Abnormal responses could be a sign of a nerve root problem.